Informatik-Projekt-Kurs/documentation/docs/development/development-principles/design.md

 ## Collaborative Design Process

-- **Iterative Design:** Embracing an iterative process for continuous improvement based on user feedback and testing.
-- **Cross-Functional Collaboration:** Ensuring designers and developers work in sync to achieve the best possible user experience.
+### Iterative Design
+By embracing an iterative design process, we focus on continuous improvement driven by feedback and testing.
+This approach encourages constant evaluation and adaptation, ensuring that the product evolves in response to user behavior and preferences.
+Rather than striving for a perfect final version from the start, iterative design allows us to release smaller updates, test new ideas, and make decisions, ultimately resulting in a more effective product.

+### Cross-Functional Collaboration
+Ensuring designers and developers work in sync is crucial to achieving the best possible user experience.
+By fostering strong collaboration between these two teams, we can align design concepts with technical feasibility, ensuring that designs are not only visually appealing but also practical and functional.
+Regular communication, shared tools, and clear guidelines help bridge the gap between design and development, enabling both teams to work seamlessly toward a unified vision.
+This collaboration ensures that the final product meets user needs, functions smoothly, and maintains a high standard of quality, ultimately leading to a more efficient workflow and a better user experience.